 Article XV Regional IAI Divisions

 Section 15.01 Approval.
-As referred to in Article IV, Section 4.04 of these Bylaws, the Board of Directors may approve the formation of, and may grant a charter to a Division of the IAI in any region of any nation or nations in conformance with the provisions of the Bylaws and the Operations Manual.
+The Board of Directors may approve the formation of, and may grant a charter to a Division of the IAI in any region of any nation or nations in conformance with the Operations Manual.

 (a.)
 Submission for Approval.
 A copy of the Constitution and Bylaws of the proposed Regional Division shall be submitted to the IAI Board of Directors for approval in conformance with the provisions of the IAI’s Operations Manual.
 The original Constitution and Bylaws of the proposed Regional Division shall be subject to the approval of the IAI Board of Directors, and shall not become effective unless and until such approval is obtained.
-However, if the Board of Directors does not take any action within six months after receipt by the IAI, the submitted Constitution and Bylaws are automatically approved without any further action by the IAI Board of Directors.
+However, if the Board of Directors does not take any action within six (6) months after receipt by the IAI, the submitted Constitution and Bylaws are automatically approved without any further action by the IAI Board of Directors.